Previous dayMarch 31, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On March 31, 2026 at 21:58 UTC, a magnitude 2.7 earthquake struck 78 km W of Petrolia, CA. The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+A magnitude 2.7 earthquake was recorded 78 km W of Petrolia, CA on March 31, 2026 at 21:58 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 40.431°, -125.194°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 40.431°N, -125.194°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31